5 minutes read

 The newly established Blue Line Metro will link together many primary metropolitan urban regions in Dubai.
 These urban areas include:

-Zones | Silver Card | Gold Card | Personal Card | Red Ticket |
+Zones Travelled | Silver Card | Gold Card | Personal Card | Red Ticket |

-1 Zone | AED 3 | AED 6 | AED 3 | AED 4 |
+Within 1 Zone | AED 3 | AED 6 | AED 3 | AED 4 |

 2 Adjacent Zones | AED 5 | AED 10 | AED 5 | AED 6 |

-More than 2 Zones | AED 7.5 | AED 15 | AED 7.5 | AED 8.5 |
+More Than 2 Zones | AED 7.5 | AED 15 | AED 7.5 | AED 8.5 |

-Students, Social Affairs & Seniors | - | - | 50% | - |
+Students, Social Affairs, Senior Emiratis And Citizens | N/A | N/A | 50% | N/A |

-People of Determination | - | - | - | - |
+People Of Determination | N/A | N/A | Free | N/A |

-Children younger than 5 years old | Free | Free | Free | Free |
+Children 5 Years Old And Below | Free | Free | Free | Free |

 A new metro line usually changes how people judge location value.
 The Blue Line is expected to do the same across the areas linked to its stations.
 Once rail access becomes part of daily movement, buyers and tenants start looking at a district in a different way.
 Travel planning becomes easier, access becomes clearer, and the area can appeal to a wider group of residents.